apache/nuttx/configs/sabre-6quad/README.txt

    VCOM serial port at 115200 8N1.

    When you apply power to the board, you should see the U-Boot messages in the terminal window.
-Stop the U-Boot countdown to wait at the U-Boot prompt.
+Stop the U-Boot countdown to get to the U-Boot prompt.

 2. Start the Segger GDB server: